Jess Pryles

-Jess Pryles is a US-based Australian chef, television show host of Aussie Barbecue Heroes, meat expert and a live fire cook.
+Jess Pryles is a US-based Australian chef, television show host, meat expert and a live fire cook.
 She co-founded the Australasian Barbecue Alliance.
-She is also the author of the book Hardcore Carnivore.
+She is also the author of the books Hardcore Carnivore and Prime Cuts.
 She was born in Melbourne, Australia and now lives in Austin, Texas.

 Career

 Early career

 Pryles earned a degree in Communications before starting a blog called Burger Mary.
 The blog led to a website which focused on her own recipes.
 Pryles then toured Texas visiting butchers and ranchers, before co-founding the Australasian Barbecue Alliance.
 She moved to Texas in 2015.

 American career

-Pryles is the founder of a hugely successful line of seasonings and grilling accessories, Hardcore Carnivore, and has a cookbook of the same name.
+Pryles is the founder of Hardcore Carnivore, and has a cookbook of the same name.
+Her second book, Prime Cuts, published in 2026.
 She has served as a spokesperson for Gerber Knives, Lone Star Beer and Kingsford Charcoal and she is the opening presenter at the famed A&M Camp Brisket.
 In addition to slow cooked barbecue, and smoked meats, Pryles is considered an expert in live fire cooking.
 She also teaches workshops in how to cook meat with live fire.

 In 2022, she completed a graduate course in Meat Science from Iowa State University.